jameswilddev/trash-kit/readme.md

 ### Continuous Integration

-By default, a GitHub Action will build every game in your repository and make the HTML and zip files available in a new GitHub release.
+By default, a GitHub Action will build every game in your repository and make the HTML and zip files available as artifacts attached to the builds.

 #### Optional